 Plants are an even richer mine, with more than 400,000 identified species and many of them toxic to one degree or another.
-Fixed in place, plants are especially adept at producing chemical defenses against insects, larger planteaters, and even other plants - a process that has allowed land plants to flourish for about 450 million years.
+Fixed in place, plants are especially adept at producing chemical defenses against insects, larger plant-eaters, and even other plants - a process that has allowed land plants to flourish for about 450 million years.
 Caffeine and nicotine are both plant-based products with well-known pleasurable effects on the body until taken in excess, revealing their essentially poisonous nature.
 But just as with animal toxins and venoms, plant compounds that affect the human body can be employed for medicinal purposes.
 Salicylic acid, the active ingredient in aspirin, for example, is found in a number of plants, including the willow tree Salix, from which it takes its name.
-Similarly, the antimalarial drug artemisinin is derived from the herb sweet wormword, Artemisia annua.